UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_02.md

 <br>

-In order to see the changes you've made, **don't forget to rebuild your book**!
+**Don't forget to rebuild your book**!

 <br>

-To clean cached book files and make sure everything is rebuilt from scratch, first run:
+Clean cached book files:

 ```
 jupyter-book clean my-book/
 ```

-and then run the following to rebuild the book:
+Rebuild the book:

 ```
 jupyter-book build my-book/
 ```

-Your new page will now show up in the rebuilt book.

 Notes:
 In order to see the changes you've made, don't forget to rebuild your book.

 <br>